microsoft/MixedReality-GraphicsTools-Unreal/Docs/ClippingPrimitives.md

     ![Material Setup](Images/ClippingPrimitives/ClippingPrimitivesMaterialSetup.png)

 3. Next let's give our material a base color.
-Very few materials exist in the real world are completely black (and completely black materials render transparently on additive displays like the one found on HoloLens 2).
+Very few materials exist in the real world that are completely black (and completely black materials render transparently on additive displays like the one found on HoloLens 2).
     * Right click on the material graph and add a `ConstantVector3` node.
     * Set the node's RGB channels to 0.2, 0.2, and 0.5 respectively, a muted purple color.
     * Connect this node to the `BaseColor` input of the `MF_GTDefaultLit` material function.
 (1) Or "Emissive Color" if you opted not to use the `MF_GTDefaultLit` function in step 2.